MattesGroeger/as3-progress-tasks/README.md

 		trace(event.progress);
 	}

-If your tasks vary heavily in size, you can define a ratio for each task.
-The ratio values are relative to each other.
-You can use percentage numbers or your own units.
+If your tasks vary greatly in size, you can define a weight for each task.
+The weight values are relative to each other.
+You can either use percentage numbers, file sizes or your own units.
 It's up to you:

 	var taskGroup:ProgressTaskGroup = new ProgressTaskGroup();
-	taskGroup.addTaskRatio(swfLoader, 80);
+	taskGroup.addTaskWeighted(swfLoader, 80);
-	taskGroup.addTaskRatio(xmlLoader, 20);
+	taskGroup.addTaskWeighted(xmlLoader, 20);
 	taskGroup.start();

 To allow the progress tracking in bigger application – over different layers – you can nest as many groups as you want.
 The `ProgressTaskGroup` will then provide you always with the total progress: